Mercyware/JobLesekese/README.md

 # JobLesekese
-Job Lesekese (Job Now Now) is a web template developed in bootstrap
+Job Lesekese (Job Now Now) is a web template developed in bootstrap for property management applications